Direct Estimation of the Density of States for Fermionic Systems: Variational dynamics

 In \cref{fig:covar_trap_escape}(b), we depict the hardware-efficient ansatz used for variational dynamics in \cref{sec:nisq_dos}.
 We recompile second-order Trotter steps of size $\Delta t = 0.2$ using 25 steps, each corresponding to a change of parameters and new classical shadow.
 The resulting circuit parameters are then used to compute Loschmidt echoes under the influence of the noise model outlined in \cref{appendix:ibm_eagle_model}.

 As noted before, this method can be used for global-phase-insensitive recompilation of dynamics (as studied in Refs. \cite{li2017efficient,cirstoiu2020variational,barison2021efficient,berthusen2022quantum,goh2023lie}) using the circuit structure of \cref{fig:compilation_circuits}(b).
 For the purposes of this work, we perform our optimization noiselessly on a classical computer, but we anticipate that our approach may be a competitive method of variationally approximating dynamics in general due to the shot-frugal classical shadows approach.
-We anticipate producing a deeper investigation of this approach in future.
+We anticipate producing a deeper investigation of this approach in future; further steps in this direction are discussed in Ref.~\cite{goh2024protocols}.